-The reason why Pip lives with us, is a little bit complicated.
+The reason why Pip lives with me, is a little bit complicated.
 I'll try to explain it as easy and short as possible.

 I've worked as a zookeeper for a few years in different kinds of zoo's.